saturnlighting/literature-review/README.md

 <!-- I could also divide the section on quantitative studies and objective and subjective. -->

-Previous research has found a clear association between active travel or physical activity levels and road lighting.
+Previous research has found a positive association between street lighting and active travel and physical activity (references needed).
+Street lighting increases cyclists’ sense of safety at night by helping them see and be seen by other road users during their journey.
+It also provides them with a greater sense of security against possible threats in the dark.

+A recent review on differences and similarities in cycling between sub-Saharan African cities (SSA) and developed world cities (DWC) found that studies in both SSA cities and DWC are unanimous that street lighting has an important influence on cycling (Mendiate et al. 2022).
-“Studies in both developed world cities (DWC) and Sub-Saharan African (SSA) urban contexts point out that lack of street lighting can decrease the levels of cycling (Ribbens 2008; Segadilha and Sanches 2014; Winters and Teschke 2010) .
-Ribbens (2008) indicate that cyclists avoid poorly lit streets in the townships of South Africa.
-Buyana and Shuaib (2014) indicate that cyclists in the suburbs of Kampala are likely to forego a trip if the access road is not well-lit.
-Similarly, Winters et al.
-(2010) in their study in Vancouver (Canada) cite that not well-lit bicycle lanes are strongly linked to the reduction of cycling rates.
-In addition, Chandra and Radhakrishnan (2015) indicate that people avoid cycling in areas with cycle paths that do not have street lights at night” (Mendiate et al. 2022).
+“Ribbens (2008) indicate that cyclists avoid poorly lit streets in the townships of South Africa.
+Buyana and Shuaib (2014) indicate that”cyclists in the suburbs of Kampala are likely to forego a trip if the access road is not well-lit.
+Similarly, Winters et al. (2010) in their study in Vancouver (Canada) cite that not well-lit bicycle lanes are strongly linked to the reduction of cycling rates.
+In addition, Chandra and Radhakrishnan (2015) indicate that people avoid cycling in areas with cycle paths that do not have street lights at night” (Mendiate et al. 2022). “lack of street lighting can contribute to poor visibility, perception and fear of crime thus decreasing bicycle use.

-“Studies in both SSA cities and DWC are unanimous that street lighting has an enormous influence on cycling.
-In line with Winters et al.
-(2010), lack of street lighting can contribute to poor visibility, perception and fear of crime thus decreasing bicycle use.
 This is particularly relevant in SSA due to the generalized lack of security and safety.”
 (Mendiate et al. 2022).

-“Positive associations were found for street lighting” (Prince et al.
-2022).

-“Nighttime brightness have pronounced effects on ATTS” (Luo et al.
-2022).
+In a review on research on built environment and physical activity among children and youth, prince_examining_2022 found street lighting positively associated with total physical activity among youth and children/youth, but not among children.

+Luo et al. (2022) found that nighttime brightness had pronounce effects on active travel.

 Using Strava Heatmap data and spatial regression models, Linchuan Yang et al. (2022) found street lighting positively associated with running,